-Students who wish to focus on the Non-profit Management Track take 15 hours from: PA 6380 Non-profit Organizations, PA 6381 Non-profit Management, PA 6374 Financial Management for Non-profit Organizations, EPPS 6352 Evaluation Research Methods and an additional elective course approved by the MPA Director.
+Students who wish to focus on the Non-profit Management Track take 15 hours from: PA 6380 Non-profit Organizations, PA 6381 Non-profit Management, PA 6374 Financial Management for Non-profit Organizations, EPPS 6352 Evaluation Research Methods and PA 7V62 Policy Research Workshop in Non-profit Organizations.

 Other courses may substitute for those listed in any specialization with the approval of the Associate Dean for Graduate Education or the Director of the MPA degree.

-3 hours of internship credit (PA 8v97) are required for completion of the MPA.
 The internship involves work in a professional capacity in an organization, under the joint supervision of an experienced professional mentor at the internship site and a member of the faculty.
-The standard three hour internship requires approximately a 20-hour per week time commitment to the work experience for a total of 300 internship contact hours during the semester.
+The standard three hour internship requires approximately a one-quarter time commitment to the work experience.
+Six-hour internships normally are half-time appointments for a semester or the summer.
 The objective of the internship is to provide an introduction to professional life and to establish sound approaches to the practice of public affairs.
-For students with evidence of at least 12 months full time managerial experience in the public or nonprofit sectors, 3 hours of internship credit may be waived at the discretion of the MPA director.
-Students who wish to seek the internship waiver must submit a formal written request to the MPA Director that includes a letter documenting the duration of their experience and its relevance to public or nonprofit management.
-This request must be approved no later than the student’s penultimate semester in the program.
-Students for whom the internship requirement is waived must complete an additional 3 hours of approved elective coursework in lieu of the internship.
+Full-time students choosing public management will normally choose the internship.